qri-io/website/content/docs/integrating-qri/working-directories.md

 ---
-title: "Working Directories"
+metaTitle: "Working Directories"
-metaTitle: ""
-metaDescription: ""
+metaDescription: "An overview of Qri working directories; How to integrate qri datasets with your filesystem"
 ---

 QRI uses an internal datastore, so interacting with your datasets requires using Qri Desktop or using the command line interface (CLI).